 Problem: Turn on all your exterior lights and yard lights on to ensure they are all working properly.
 Check to see if any burnt out lights are broken or just need a replacement bulb.
 Replace any non-working lights with LED energy efficient bulbs to conserve your energy bill.

-Project: Walk around and inspect your siding.
+Project: Walk around your house and inspect your siding.

-Project: Clean the outside of your windows.
+Project: Clean the outside of your windows and check for damage.

 Project: Inspect your roof from the ground.

 Problem: Take a look at your roof from different angles of your house.
 If you see damaged or missing shingles, you will want to replace them.
 Call our experts for a free full roof inspection.

 Project: If you have a chimney, see how the exterior of it looks.